 Suzanne L. Collins, CNAH

-Broadhead Skinks are protected by the Kansas Nongame and Endangered Species Conservation Act and administrative regulations applicable thereto.
-Any time an eligible project is proposed that will impact the preferred habitats within the probable range of Broadhead Skinks, the project sponsor must contact the Ecological Services Section, Kansas Department of Wildlife, Parks and Tourism, 512 SE 25th Ave., Pratt, Kansas 67124-8174.
-Department personnel can then advise the project.DESIGNATED CRITICAL HABITATS
+Cave Salamanders are protected by the Kansas Nongame and Endangered Species Conservation Act and administrative regulations applicable thereto.
+Any time an eligible project is proposed that will impact the species’ preferred habitats within its probable range, the project sponsor must contact the Ecological Services Section, Kansas Department of Wildlife, Parks and Tourism, 512 SE 25th Ave., Pratt, Kansas 67124-8174.
+Department personnel can then advise the project sponsor on permit requirements.DESIGNATED CRITICAL HABITATS

-As defined by Kansas Administrative Regulations, critical habitats include those areas documented as currently supporting self-sustaining populations(s) of any threatened or endangered species of wildlife as well as those areas determined by the Kansas Department of Wildlife, Parks and Tourism to be essential for the conservation of any threatened or endangered species of wildlife.
-Currently, the following areas are designated critical for Broadhead Skinks:
+As defined by Kansas Administrative Regulations, critical habitats include those areas documented as currently supporting self-sustaining population(s) of any threatened or endangered species of wildlife as well as those areas determined by the Kansas Department of Wildlife, Parks and Tourism to be essential for the conservation of any threatened or endangered species of wildlife.
+Currently, the following areas are designated critical for Cave Salamanders: